lucadev23/edx/Designing a Technical Solution/README.md

     Extra challenge: Use an HTML reference to identify and properly use an element we haven't yet introduced.

     Be creative!

+<h4>AboutMe2.html</h4>
+3rd exercise where i tell you about me using basic tags for the second time, if you want you could take a look.

+Assignment

+    At least 1 image

+    At least 1 hyperlink.

+    At least 1 image that is a hyperlink.

+    At least 3 elements that have the same class.

+    At least 1 element with an id.

+    At least 1 hyperlink that links to an element using its id.

+    At least 1 form that contains at least 3 input elements

+    Extra challenge: Use an HTML reference to identify and properly use an element we haven't yet introduced.

+    Be creative!
 <hr>
 <p align="right">
 lucadev23